MeelahMe/cv-rag-system/README.md

 - Score job descriptions against CVs to assess relevance
 - Modular architecture with clear separation of API routes, services, and utilities
 - Local development using Docker Compose
+- Seed database with realistic fake CVs for testing and demonstrations

 ---